LarsIndresaeter/radio-arduino/doc/tutorials/flash-arduino.md

 # flash arduino

-## flash using provided tools

-There is a tools folder in the root of this repository.
-Use that to flash arduino

 ## add your user to the dialout group

 On linux the user need to be in the dialout group to use the serial port